haghbinh/Rfssa/README.md

-The Rfssa package provides the collections of necessary functions to implement Functional Singular Spectrum Analysis (FSSA) for analysing Functional Time Series (FTS).
-FSSA is a novel non-parametric method to perform decomposition and reconstruction of FTS.
+The Rfssa package provides the collections of necessary functions to implement functional singular spectrum analysis (FSSA)-based methods for analyzing univariate and multivariate functional time series (FTS).
+Univariate and multivariate FSSA are novel, non-parametric methods to perform decomposition and reconstruction of univariate and multivariate FTS respectively.
+In addition, the FSSA-based routines may be performed on FTS whose variables are observed over a one or two-dimensional domain.
+Finally, one may perform FSSA recurrent or vector forecasting of univariate or multivariate FTS observed over one-dimensional domains.
+Forecasting of FTS whose variables are observed over domains of dimension greater than one is under development.

 # Introduction

-The use of the package starts with the decomposition of functional time series (fts) objects using fssa.
-Then a suitable grouping of the principal compomnents is required for reconstruction which can be done heuristically by looking at the plots of the decomposition (plot).
+The use of the package starts with the decomposition of functional time series (fts) objects using the fssa routine.
+Then a suitable grouping of the principal components is required for reconstruction (freconstruct) or forecasting (fforecast) which can be done heuristically by looking at the plots of the decomposition (plot).
+Once a suitable grouping is chosen, one may perform reconstruction where the sum of all the elements in the groups approximates the original FTS.
+One may also choose to perform forecasting after a grouping is chosen which returns future observations in the FTS.
-Alternatively, one can examine the weighted correlation (w-correlation) matrix (fwcor).
-The final step is the reconstruction of the principal components into additive fts objects whose sum approximates the original univariate or multivariate functional time series (freconstruct).

 # Updated Functionality

-This version of the Rfssa package includes updates to existing functions including fssa, plot, wplot, and freconstruct.
-Multivariate functional singular spectrum analysis (mfssa) was added to the package in fssa to allow the user to perform embedding and decomposition of a multivariate FTS.
-The reconstruction stage in freconstruct was also updated to allow for reconstruction (including Hankelization) of multivariate FTS objects using multivariate FSSA objects that come from mfssa.
-Plotting options for FSSA objects in plot were also updated so that the user can now plot left singular functions, right singular vectors, left singular function heat diagrams, and periodograms.
-FSSA plotting options also allow the user to specify which particular components they want to plot.
-For example, a user can specify that they want to see a paired-plot of only the third and fourth component.
-The ‘meanvectors’ and ‘meanpaired’ options were removed as these are satisfied with ‘paired’ and ‘vectors’ options.
-The ‘efunctions’ and ‘efunctions2’ options were also removed in lieu of the addition of the left singular function heat map option.
-The user can also specify the ‘cuts’ parameter in wplot to make visualization of the w-correlation matrix easier.
+This version of the package leverages a new S4 object for FTS objects (fts).
+The new object may be specified using a provided basis and grid, a requested basis and grid, or a mixture of provided and requested elements.
+We note that the FTS object may be univariate or multivariate and variables may be observed over one or two-dimensional domains.
+Validity checking of the S4 object constructor inputs was also added to help guide the user.
+The plotting of FTS objects (fts.plot) was also updated to allow the user to plot FTS variables observed over two-dimensional domains.
+Next, the FSSA routine (fssa) was updated to perform faster by leveraging the RSpectra and RcppEigen R packages, and the Eigen C++ package.
+We achieved a roughly 20 times speed up for certain data examples.
+We updated the plotting of fssa objects (fssa.plot) to allow for plotting of left singular functions that correspond with FTS variables observed over a two-dimensional domain.
+We updated FSSA reconstruction (freconstruct) to handle FTS whose variables are observed over one or two-dimensional domains.
+We also updated FTS arithmetic (such as FTS addition, FTS subtraction, etc.) to allow the user to perform scalar-FTS arithmetic on different variables of a multivariate FTS.

 # New Functionality

-This version of the Rfssa package also includes new functions for converting functional data (FD) objects to FTS objects, arithmetic, indexing, correlation, and plotting of FTS data.
-The user is able to convert an FD object to an FTS object using fts.
-The user can also perform addition, subtraction, and multiplication of FTS objects with other FTS objects or FTS objects with scalars by using ‘+’, ‘-’, and ’\*’ respectively.
-The package also allows for indexing of FTS objects by using ‘\[’.
-The user can also measure the unweighted correlation between FTS objects by using cor.fts.
-The plotting of FTS objects can be performed using plot which uses the plotly package for visualization.

-The package update also includes a new shiny app (launchApp) that can be used for demonstrations of univariate or multivariate FSSA depending on the type that is specified.
-The app allows the user to explore FSSA with simulated data, data that is provided on the server, or data that the user provides.
-It allows the user to change parameters as they please, gives visual results of the methods, and also allows the user to compare FSSA results to other spectrum analysis methods such as multivariate singular spectrum analysis.
-The tool is easy to use and can act as a nice starting point for a user that wishes to perform FSSA as a part of their data analysis.
+The first piece of new functionality that has been added is that the user may now specify univariate or multivariate FTS comprised of variables observed over one or two-dimensional domains.
+In addition, forecasting of univariate and multivariate FTS observed over one-dimensional domains by FSSA/MFSSA recurrent forecasting and FSSA/MFSSA vector forecasting has also been added.
+We have also added in a new data set (Montana) which provides the data for a multivariate FTS observed over different dimensional domains.

 # README Notes